MycroftAI/mycroft-skills/CONTRIBUTING.md

 By policy, changes to a README.md or translations will automatically be approved and merged.
 New skills or new functionality will be re-reviewed before approval and merging.

+__Note:__ If you have two-factor authentication enabled for github, you will need to generate a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and use the `-t` flag.
+E.g.

+    mycroft-msk -t submit <local-path-to-your-skill>

 # Links to Additional Resources